 My background in this field has as much depth as it does breadth.
 I spent my 20s leading programs in Africa, Asia and Central America, honing my skills as a problem solver, nurse, cultural ambassador, general contractor, conflict mediator, co-leader, and financial planner.
 For another decade I was a program manager and then executive director of an educational travel organization, further expanding my skills in ethical and sustainable program development, risk management, and experiential education curriculum.
 I have now spent more than another decade as a gap year counselor, promoting the gap year on a national level at conferences and schools, traveling the world to vet quality placements, advising new programs on best practices, and of course working closely with families to curate the gap year options that will best meet the unique needs, interests, goals and budget of each courageous gap year student.

-“I am a facilitator at heart, and feel honored to support people in life's transitions.
-In addition to my role as a gap guide I am a trained birth doula and wedding officiant.
-I love living in a beautiful 4-season New England valley where I can ski, canoe, camp and trail run.
-Making art and playing ukulele bring me levity and joy.
-And when I travel, whether it's 1 hour or 9,000 miles away, it's with purpose, optimism and a desire to make genuine connections with a place and its people.
-My husband Jason and I have worked and adventured together for 15 years, including starting a family of our own.
-We have been fortunate to travel the world, but our homes away from home remain Truro and Truckee.
-Through it all we have aspired to cultivate what we call a #gapyearstateofmind.
+I am a facilitator at heart, and am dedicated to supporting people who are seeking change and growth.
+In addition to my role as a gap year guide I am a trained birth doula, wedding officiant, ski instructor and Wilderness First Responder.
+My husband Jason and I have worked and adventured together for 20 years, including starting a family of our own.
+We have been fortunate to travel the world, but we equally love playing in our beautiful 4-season New England town where we ski, swim, paddle board and trail run year-round.
+Through it all we aspire to cultivate what we call a #gapyearstateofmind.
 What does that mean?
-For starters: knowing your why, nurturing curiosity and compassion, pushing beyond your comfort zone, striving for your best version of yourself, and doing so with integrity, authenticity and fun.”
+For starters: living with intention and curiosity, cultivating compassion, pushing beyond our comfort zones, striving for our best version of ourselves, and doing so with integrity, authenticity and fun!